 Plagiarism results when a person uses another person's ideas or words and falsely presents them as their own.
-Students found guilty of plagiarism will be subject to the consequences of the discipline policy.
+Students found guilty of plagiarism will be subject to the consequences of the Code of Conduct.
+Refer to Policy #5701 Plagiarism

-RANDOM SEARCHES
+RANDOM SEARCHES - POLICY #5770